 Bid Security

-The Tenderer shall include as part of its Proposal a Bid Security for [240 MDL/kW of Offered Capacity].
+The Investor shall include as part of its Proposal a Bid Security for [258 MDL/kW of Offered Capacity].

 The Bid Security shall be an unconditional bank guarantee issued by a financial institution located in Moldova or recognized international institutions, in the form substantially similar to that provided in Appendix 7.
 The Bid Security shall be valid for the Proposal Validity Period.